Rotator cuff exercises

 - Teach you correct shoulder posture

-Before doing exercises at home, ask your doctor or physical therapist to make sure you are doing them properly.
+Before doing exercises at home, ask your provider or physical therapist to make sure you are doing them properly.
 If you have pain during or after an exercise, you may need to change the way you are doing the exercise or lower the resistance.

 Exercises to stretch your shoulder include: